lite-xl/lite-xl-plugin-manager/SPEC.md

   accessible manifest, should specify a checksum.
 * `arch` is the lite-xl/clang architecture tuple that the file is relevant for. if omitted, file is to be assumed to be valid for all arhcitectures.
-* `path` is the location to install this file inside the plugin's directory.
+* `path` is the location to install this file inside the addon's directory.

-If a file is an archive, of either `.zip` or `.tar.gz`, it will automatically be extracted inside the plugin's directory.
+If a file is an archive, of either `.zip` or `.tar.gz`, it will automatically be extracted inside the addon's directory.

 ## Lite-XLs